The Importance Of Client Self-Advocacy

 At my law firm, Richard A. Gutstadt, P.C., we will provide you with unwavering support through the entire process of obtaining your benefits.
-For over 40 years, Eric and I have guided Bay Area clients like you to secure benefits and ease their financial stress after suffering a debilitating injury or illness.
+For over 40 years, I have guided Bay Area clients like you to secure benefits and ease their financial stress after suffering a debilitating injury or illness.

 I am committed to protecting your rights and maximizing your chances for success.
 However, it is also important for you to actively advocate for yourself.
 The combination of client self-advocacy and experienced legal counsel can help maximize your benefits and protect your best interests.

 What To Expect; Information to Share at Our Initial Conference

 After your first call, we will conduct an interview to gather specific information to support your claim for disability benefits.
 We will request your medical records, so please have your medical treatment history readily available.
 We will also get a list of your medications and have you fill out and sign paperwork so we can obtain copies of your medical records as your case develops.

 Please locate your SSD paperwork and your denial letter(s), and at this first meeting we will:

 - Explain everything you need to know about your case